 Grilled Herb and Lime Chicken

 Grilled Herb and Lime Chicken is the perfect dish to get grilling season started.
-Thin chicken breasts are marinated in a herb sauce with extra sauce used for finishing the dish, so easy and delicious.
+Thin chicken breasts are marinated in a herb sauce with extra sauce used for finishing the dish.
+This is one of the easiest summer dishes that you can pair with your favorite side dishes.

 I love cooking with herbs because it’s a healthy way to incorporate a lot of fresh flavor into a dish and in this dish.
 The chicken is marinated for no more than 2 hours in the sauce.
 Anytime you have citrus in a marinade, it is best to not marinade any meat or fish for more than 2 hours because it can start to ‘cook’ the meat and the meat with turn weird.